Core Curriculum Proposal Guidelines

 Description.
 Each course will feature at least two disciplines, at least one involving Literature, History, or Social Science, that conceive and study a common topic or problem.
 These courses will likely be topical and will involve the detailed study of complex subject matter from the point of view of more than one discipline.
 The courses are expected to use original sources — texts, documents, objects, materials and data — characteristic of the disciplines featured.
 Depending on instructors or topics, the disciplines may be related in various ways; for instance, the examination of how different disciplines can be integrated in order to solve a complex problem that neither discipline alone could solve; a dialog between or across disciplines that engenders an expanded and enriched perspective; or the confrontation of two conflicting methodologies that engender tension and opposing conclusions.
 Introductory disciplinary courses in English, History and Social Science are prerequisites.
 Advanced courses in these disciplines should be taken before or at least simultaneously with the Interdisciplinary seminar.
 These courses will be capped at 19 students per professor (i.e., 38 students for two professors, 57 for three, etc.) in order to allow for discussion and detailed attention to students’ writing and oral presentation.

 Courses.
 The Interdisciplinary seminar will be team taught by professors representing different disciplines or taught by a single individual who has expertise in both disciplines.
-One discipline featured in each interdisciplinary course must use methods that are literary, historical, or based on a social science, and may include participants from areas such as English, History, Social Sciences, Classics, African and African American Studies, Modern Languages and Literatures, and interdisciplinary programs.
+One discipline featured in each interdisciplinary course must use methods that are literary, historical, or based on a social science, and may include participants from areas such as English, History, Social Sciences, Classics, African and African American Studies, Languages and Cultures, and interdisciplinary programs.
 The second or other disciplines in each course must be different from the first, but may be literary, historical or social scientific, or from any other discipline, such as the sciences, fine and performing arts, philosophy or theology.
 Courses may feature two different social sciences if their disciplinary approaches are different.

 Further guidance: